SOSUS: Events

 In 1961 the system proved its effectiveness when it tracked USS George Washington on her first North Atlantic transit to the United Kingdom.
 The first detection of a Soviet nuclear submarine occurred on 6 July 1962 when NAVFAC Barbados recognized and reported contact #27103, a Soviet nuclear submarine west of Norway coming into the Atlantic through the Greenland-Iceland-United Kingdom (GIUK) gap.

 When USS Thresher sank in 1963, SOSUS helped determine its location.

 In 1968, the first detections of Victor and Charlie class Soviet submarines were made, while in 1974 the first Delta-class submarine was observed.

-Also in 1968, SOSUS played a key role in locating the wreckage of the US nuclear attack submarine USS Scorpion, lost near the Azores in May.
+Also in 1968, SOSUS played a key role in locating the wreckage of the American nuclear attack submarine USS Scorpion, lost near the Azores in May.

 Moreover, SOSUS data from March 1968 facilitated the discovery, and clandestine retrieval six years later, of parts of the Soviet Golf II-class ballistic missile submarine K-129, that foundered that month north of Hawaii.